-The photo contest will be held in two categories: professional and hobby photographers.
+The photo contest will be held in three categories: pictures taken with photo cameras, smartphones or drones.
 Everyone can upload up to three pictures and give them suitable captions.
 When uploading your work, please choose the category in which you would like to participate.
-Pictures can be uploaded from June-August 2019 and the winners will be announced in June 2020.
+Pictures can be uploaded from June 2019 until May 2020 and the winners will be announced at the end of May 2020.
 All submitted pictures can be found in the photo contest gallery.

 Before entering the contest please read carefully the terms and conditions of the contest.